zachpino/sculpting-with-data/morning.md

 ##### Agenda

-- 08:30 : Introductions
+- 08:30 : Introductions and Software Download (see below)

-- 08:45	: Sensor-Enabled Intelligence in Design (download [slides](morning.pdf))
+- 08:45	: Sensor-Enabled Intelligence in Design ([download slides](morning.pdf))

 - 09:15	: Sensor Variety and Micro-controller Introduction